 What you need to know

 Recently, Sevier County leaders took another step to keep our visitors and community safe from Covid-19.
-Beginning at 12:01 a.m. on Friday, July 10, all Sevier County residents, employees, and visitors, over the age of 12 years old, will be required to wear face coverings in public.
+As of Friday, July 10, all Sevier County residents, employees, and visitors, over the age of 12 years old, will be required to wear face coverings in public.
 The requirement mandates the use of facial coverings in indoor public settings and outdoors where social distancing cannot be practiced.

 Our business community will post signage at their entrances and ask that everyone respectfully observe this new requirement.
 Please note, some businesses may have stricter guidelines for entrance.